 Everything in one place: all the services, links and tips you need for a smooth journey.
 Find out how you – and we – can best prepare for flight.

-Our pre-flight preparation guidelines have all the essential information and links needed to get ready for traveling with the airlines of the Lufthansa Group – so you can get a relaxed start and fully concentrate on business.
+Help your customers get ready for a busy summer travel season.
+Our pre-flight preparation guidelines have all the essential information and links needed to get ready for traveling with the airlines of the Lufthansa Group.

 Stay well informed

-The apps of the Lufthansa Group airlines support you at every step of the journey: You can book seats, issue your boarding pass and much more, directly via the app.
-You’ll also receive automatic notifications about your upcoming flight, access other personalized services, and can manage your personal data conveniently.
+The apps of the Lufthansa Group airlines help at every step of the journey: travelers can book seats, issue their boarding pass and much more, directly via the app.
+They’ll also receive automatic notifications about their upcoming flight, access other personalized services, and can manage their personal data conveniently.

 Book time-slot access to security check

-At many airports, you can reserve a security check time slot in advance to avoid long waiting times and to make your airport experience even more stress-free.
+At many airports, travelers can reserve a security check time slot in advance to avoid long waiting times and to make their airport experience even more stress-free.

 -> Learn more

 Online check-in saves time at the airport and can easily be completed on the websites and apps of the Lufthansa Group airlines.
 There’s no need to print out a boarding pass as it can be saved on the smartphone.
-At many airports, you can check in your baggage at our self-service bag drop kiosks.
+At many airports, travelers can check in their baggage themselves at our self-service bag drop kiosks.

 Plan enough time at the airport

-We recommend that you allow extra time at the airport, especially if you wish to check in baggage.
-There may be longer wait times due to an increased number of passengers, so you should allow enough time for checking in your baggage and going through security check.
+We recommend that travelers allow extra time at the airport, especially if they wish to check in baggage.
+There may be longer wait times due to an increased number of passengers, so travelers should allow enough time for checking in their baggage and going through security check.

 Reduce carry-on baggage